How to Read Solo-Mining Statistics

 If raw odds don't change, why group at all?
 Convenience.
 Putting every machine under one address with .worker labels buys you clean, unified tracking:

+Remember a best share is your luckiest hash so far, not stored progress toward a future block, and a near-target share does not make the next attempt any more likely.
 You still see each machine individually thanks to the worker labels, so you lose no detail — you just also get the tidy fleet-wide totals on top.

 Separate addresses: same odds, fragmented identity